 Director, appointed 2020

 As a Sister of Mercy, Carmel’s ministries have included catering, food services and hairdressing.
-In 1987 she found herself between “gigs” and was invited to apply for the position of Coordinator of a purpose-built respite facility for people in disability in MacKay, where she remained for seven years.
+In 1987 she found herself between “gigs” and was invited to apply for the position of Coordinator of a purpose-built respite facility for people with disability in MacKay, where she remained for seven years.

 Following study at ACU she had the privilege of living in the L’Arche community in Canberra for 10 years, alongside adults with intellectual disability.
 It was here that Carmel learned the importance of holistic, inclusive living that could enable the core members of L’Arche to make safe and happy homes.

 For Carmel, this was a most formative time and taught her so much about herself and the assumptions present in our society around ‘ability’.
 Carmel found that in these ministries she was drawn by the relational aspects.
 She is more comfortable in the company of those whom people in the wider community tend to leave behind.